 Szarvas has also provided an invaluable opportunity for young Israeli and American Jews to meet their European counterparts.
 Together, they experience the power of global Jewry and the imperative to take responsibility for each other, shaping a global Jewish future as one people.
-They return home inspired by their European colleagues' enthusiasm, and mindful-much more than they were before-of how fortunate American and Israeli Jews are to have access to so many vibrant Jewish institutions.
+They return home inspired by their European colleagues' enthusiasm, and mindful - much more than they were before - of how fortunate American and Israeli Jews are to have access to so many vibrant Jewish institutions.

 In order to build on this remarkable success, JDC seeks to secure the future of Camp Szarvas.
-We have launched a campaign to raise at least \$18 million, funded mainly from sources that would not be available for our other work, with two goals:
+In the spring of 2018, we launched a campaign to raise at least \$18 million, and met this target in 2019.
+We have two goals with these funds:

-First, we are upgrading the camp's infrastructure, enhancing its security, expanding and upgrading the dining hall and dormitories, enabling the facility to be used during the off season, and renovating the sports facilities.
+First, we are upgrading the camp's infrastructure, enhancing its security, expanding and upgrading the dining hall and dormitories, enabling the facility to be used during the off season, and adding a sports and adventure park.
+We are breaking ground on this renovation in 2020.
 We anticipate spending approximately \$12 million on capital upgrades, although the precise amount will depend on project costs, exchange rates, and other variables.